Adobe RGB color space: Reference viewing conditions

 In Adobe RGB (1998), colors are specified as [R,G,B] triplets, where each of the R, G, and B components have values ranging between 0 and 1.
 When displayed on a monitor, the exact chromaticities of the reference white point [1,1,1], the reference black point [0,0,0], and the primaries ([1,0,0], [0,1,0], and [0,0,1]) are specified.
 To meet the color appearance requirements of the color space, the luminance of the monitor must be 160.00 cd/m2 at the white point, and 0.5557 cd/m2 at the black point, which implies a contrast ratio of 287.9.
 Moreover, the black point shall have the same chromaticity as the white point, yet with a luminance equal to 0.34731% of the white point luminance.
 The ambient illumination level at the monitor faceplate when the monitor is turned off must be 32 lx.

 As with sRGB, the RGB component values in Adobe RGB (1998) are not proportional to the luminances.
-Rather, a gamma of 2.2 is assumed, without the linear segment near zero that is present in sRGB.
+Rather, a gamma of approximately 2.2 is assumed, without the linear segment near zero that is present in sRGB.
 The precise gamma value is 563/256, or 2.19921875.
 In coverage of the CIE 1931 color space the Adobe RGB (1998) color space covers 52.1%.

 The chromaticities of the primary colors and the white point, both of which correspond to the CIE Standard Illuminant D65, are as follows:

 The corresponding absolute XYZ tristimulus values for the reference display white and black points are as follows:

 Normalized XYZ tristimulus values can be obtained from absolute luminance XaYaZa tristimulus values as follows:

 where XKYKZK and XWYWZW are reference display black and white points in the table above.

 The conversion between normalized XYZ to and from Adobe RGB tristimulus values can be done as follows:

 As was later defined in the IEC standard opYCC uses BT.601 matrix for conversion to YCbCr, that can be full range matrix and limited range matrix.
 Display can signal YCC quantization range support and sink can send either one.